-Kendra Wilkinson-Baskett Rushes to Emergency Room, Cancels Las Vegas Shows
+Kendra Wilkinson-Baskett Gives Health Update After Rushing to ER and Cancelling Vegas Shows

 Get better soon, Kendra!

-After taking to Twitter on Saturday afternoon to tell fans that she was cancelling her performance tonight in Sex Tips for Straight Women From a Gay Guy because she was "super sick," Kendra Wilkinson alerted fans that she's headed to the emergency room and called off both of tonight's appearances in her Las Vegas show, which is at the Paris Las Vegas Hotel and Casino.
+On Saturday, Kendra Wilkinson took to Twitter to tell fans that she was cancelling the late performance of Sex Tips for Straight Women From a Gay Guy tonight because she was "super sick."
+Soon after the post, the mother of two alerted fans that she was headed to the emergency room and cancelling both performances of her Las Vegas show, which is at the Paris Las Vegas Hotel and Casino.

 On Saturday, Kendra tweeted, "Super sick.
 Going to have to cancel the late show tonight.
 My heart couldn’t cancel both.
 Sorry late show."